Kingxukai/linux/Documentation/fb/pxafb.rst

 ====================================================

-  PXA27x and later processors support overlay1 and overlay2 on-top of the base framebuffer (although under-neath the base is also possible).
+  PXA27x and later processors support overlay1 and overlay2 on-top of the base framebuffer (although under-neath the woke base is also possible).
 They support palette and no-palette RGB formats, as well as YUV formats (only available on overlay2).
 These overlays have dedicated DMA channels and behave in a similar way as a framebuffer.